-Now, as a strong scent of gunpowder and baked blood slowly engulfs Eurasia, the feature must come especially handy.
+Now, as a strong scent of gunpowder and baked blood slowly engulfs Eurasia, the feature must come in especially handy.

 Luckily, this new classy Breitling Avenger Blackbird Limited Edition has its enormous body fashioned out of lightweight titanium, so at least the weight must not be an issue.
-And if you worry about almost unavoidable dings and scratches, it is a good thing to know that the thick black layer of highly-carbonized titanium not only makes this watch look handsome and cool, but also partially protects it from accidental damage.
+And if you worry about almost unavoidable dings and scratches, it is a good thing to know that the thick black layer of highly-carbonized titanium not only makes this watch look handsome and cool but also partially protects it from accidental damage.
 Of course, the coating is not as strong as the famous DLC however it still does its job.